ICL (Intraocular Collamer Lens)

 Corneal transplantation

-As a specialist corneal surgeon, Mr Stevens performs corneal transplantation, including femtosecond laser lamellar and penetrating keratoplasty corneal transplantation, which he performs at Moorfields Eye Hospital.
+As a specialist corneal surgeon, Mr Stevens performs corneal transplantation, including femtosecond laser lamellar and penetrating keratoplasty corneal transplantation.